hamedrq7/factorizing-mmvae/README.md

 </table>
 <p></p>

-## Distribution:
-The original paper uses `Laplace` (link to pytorch as well) distr. for prior and posterior and applies softmax to scale output of encoder to constrain their scaling across the D dimensions to sum to D. Here we use Normal distr. and no softmax is applied. (no need for sharper edge...)

 ## Model Selection & Hyper-Parameters:
 ### Model Architecture:
-Using `elbo` as objective, batch size of 256, latent dimension of 20, `decoder_scale` set to 0.75, and setting $p_z$ to a normal distribution, various architectures (listed in table X) were tested for each MNIST and SVHN modality to select the best one.
+Using `elbo` as objective, batch size of 256, latent dimension of 20, `decoder_scale` set to 0.75, and setting $p_z$ to a normal distribution, various architectures (listed in the table below) were tested for each MNIST and SVHN modality to select the best one.

 | Fully Connected  | Convolutional |
 | ------------- | ------------- |